Reviews You Can Rely On

 Assembly

-The RadWagon 5 comes in a box with a removable top, which eliminates the need to lift the bike out of the box.
-Sliding the cover off reveals the mostly assembled bicycle, with the handlebar and front wheel being major exceptions.
-Some minor exceptions like pedals, a front fender, and the display also need to be sorted, but this doesn't feel like a difficult job.
+The RadWagon 5 comes in a box with a removable top, eliminating the need to lift the bike out of the box.
+Sliding the cover off reveals the mostly assembled bicycle.
+The parts that need to be installed are the handlebars, front wheel, pedals, front fender, and display, none of which are complicated tasks.
 The most difficult part of assembly is simply wrestling the bike around.
-If you follow the directions, they show how to use the bike's kickstand to your advantage, but we'd still recommend having a second set of hands around.
+If you follow the directions, they show how to use the bike's kickstand to your advantage.

 Assembling the RadWagon 5 wasn't exactly difficult, but it certainly helped to have a friend support its weight and help lift it during a couple of steps.